CAAPIM/Cordova-MAS-CLI/README.md

   Options:

     -p, --path <path>          Path to the application files directory to be used to prepare the project with.
 The given path root should contain index.html at least.
+When on Cygwin, use Windows style.
+Example - use 'C:' instead of '/cygdrive/c'
     -h, --help                 output usage information

 ## mas purge command